cjohnson318/cjohnson318.github.io/_posts/2025-07-10-flask-mongo-example-with-dependency-injection.markdown

 test environment.
 The trick of the whole thing is to not hard-code the app and the database together, but to return the database and the app from simple factory functions that use a single standardized configuration object, either a custom class, or a built-in data structure, like a dictionary.
-By using factories that inject depenedencies, rather than writing everything as a script, we can write code that is much easier to test.